Favourzita94/Carousel-Task/carousel task/README.md

-This is my readme file for the carousel/slideshow task and this task was done by Nkemdilim Favour
+This is my readme file for the carousel/slideshow task and this task was done by Nkemdilim Favour Amarachi